 UPDATE: September 2015

-The proposed rules discussed below go into effect October 16, 2015 and the US DOL will begin enforcement November 16, 2015.
+The proposed FLSA Companionship Services rules changes discussed below go into effect October 16, 2015 and the US DOL will begin enforcement November 16, 2015.

 The US Department of Labor, under the guidance of Secretary Solis, published proposed rules changes to the Fair Labor Standards Act (FLSA) that impact household employment, particularly senior care or elder caregivers.